MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Evaluation Results

 \subsection{Resolution Rate Analysis}

-Table~\ref{tab:resolution-rate} shows resolution rates ranging from 3.39\% to 5.21\% across the four models, with Qwen3 Coder achieving the highest rate (20/384 tasks).
-Tasks in MobileDev-Bench require modifying an average of 12.5 files (median: 5), reflecting the multi-file nature of mobile development.
+Table~\ref{tab:resolution-rate} shows resolution rates for both evaluation settings on 407 verified tasks (rate = resolved / evaluated, excluding empty-patch predictions from the denominator).
+Under the Automated retrieval setting, rates range from 3.23\% to 4.23\% (13--17 resolved per model).
+Under the Oracle retrieval setting, rates range from 1.98\% (Gemini 2.5 Flash, 8 resolved) to 5.69\% (Claude Sonnet 4.5, 23 resolved).
+Tasks in MobileDev-Bench require modifying an average of 12.9 files (median: 5), reflecting the multi-file nature of mobile development.

 \textbf{Multi-File Modifications Show Lower Resolution Rates.}